Kilonova24/Novafield/README.md

 * <a href="https://www.nexusmods.com/starfield/mods/12984">Apotheosis</a>: Overhauls powers for improved utility and immersion (see mod page).
 * <a href="https://www.nexusmods.com/starfield/mods/10418">Revelation - A Main Quest Overhaul</a>: Removes the temple grind.
 Powers are now earned from artifacts after completing the first temple.
 * [Warriors Better Scanner](https://www.nexusmods.com/starfield/mods/13377): Scanner rework.
 * Ship Builder Configurator: Go to the Gameplay Options and change any of the Ship Builder settings to your preferences.
+* Use the doors in the Habs (Misc) category while shipbuilding, the Utility ones do not work!

 ## Pre-install